-Building Relationship Versatility: Social Styles at Work provides participants with results-oriented versatility skills that help them improve their ability to work effectively with others.
+Building Relationship Versatility provides participants with results-oriented versatility skills that help them improve their ability to work effectively with others.
 Individuals are better able to build productive relationships, handle conflict, and create more focused and productive teams.

-Organizational Alignment ensures the organization supports the use of the new skills:
+- Organizational Alignment maximizes organizational support and reinforcement for the use of the new skills.

 As a result of this integrated approach, participants will continue to apply the skills and tools learned long after the learning event is completed.

 To discover how we ensure learning is reinforced and applied for improved performance, read more about our Learning Journeys.